 1. Gather the right supplies

-Like litter boxes, cat litter is also available in a number of varieties.
-The most common litter is clumping clay cat litter, but there are also alternatives made from pine pellets, recycled newspaper, and other materials.
-Many kittens will gladly use any type of litter that they are offered, but this is not always the case.
-Dr. Jacqueline Neilson, a veterinary behaviorist, states that most cats “prefer clumping litters and litters with activated carbon.”
+Cat litter, like litter boxes, is also available in a seemingly-endless number of varieties.
+Most cat owners use clumping clay litter, but you can also find alternatives made from pine, recycled newspaper, and other materials.
+Many kittens use any type of litter that they are offered, but Dr. Jacqueline Neilson, a veterinary behaviorist, states that most cats “prefer clumping litters and litters with activated carbon.”
 This preference is attributed to the texture and odor control of clumping litter, combined with the odor control properties of activated carbon.
-Therefore, purchasing a litter with these qualities can help maximize the likelihood that your kitten readily uses the litter box.
+Purchasing a litter with these attributes can help maximize the likelihood that your kitten readily uses the litter box.

-A litter box that’s located in an extremely out-of-the-way area, such as in a basement, is less likely to be used than a litter box that’s located more centrally and more easily accessible.
-Although we’d all like to keep our kitten’s litter box out of sight, it’s important to think about a location that’s convenient for your kitten.
+A litter box that’s located far from the action, such as in a basement or out in the garage, is less likely to be used than a litter box that’s centrally-located and accessible.
+Although we’d all like to keep our kitten’s litter box out of sight, it’s important to think about convenience for your kitten.

-Many cat owners place their litter box in the laundry room, but this can be problematic if your kitten is afraid of the sounds that your washing machine and dryer make while running!
+Many cat owners place their litter box in the laundry room.
+This is often okay, but it can be problematic if your kitten is afraid of the sounds that your washing machine and dryer make while running!

 4. Introduce your kitten to the litter box

 As soon as you bring your new kitten home, place her directly in the litter box.
 This will allow her to locate the box and become familiar with its appearance, smell, and location.
-For the first few days after obtaining your new kitten, take her to the litter box several times per day, especially after meals and naps.
+For the first few days, take your kitten to the litter box several times per day, especially after meals and naps.

-When you first bring your new kitten home, confine her to a small area of the house in proximity to the litter box.
-Keeping her close to the litter box will facilitate convenient litter box access and reduce the likelihood that she gets too far from the litter box and has an accident.
+In the early days, you can also confine your kitten to a small area of your home, near the litter box.
+Keeping her close to the litter box will reduce the likelihood that she wanders too far from the litter box and has an accident because she can’t make it back to the box in time.

 5. Keep the litter box clean

-If your kitten does have an accident outside of the litter box, clean the area thoroughly using an enzymatic cleaner.
+If your kitten does have an accident near or outside of the litter box, clean the area thoroughly using an enzymatic cleaner.
 Don’t punish your kitten for the accident.
-Instead, clean the area thoroughly, and attempt to prevent future accidents by confining your kitten near the litter box and ensuring that the litter box is cleaned regularly.
+Instead, clean the area thoroughly, and ensure that the litter box and its surroundings remain clean.

-In general, kittens prefer a clean litter box.
+Kittens prefer a clean litter box.
 Just like humans, cats do not want to use a dirty restroom!
-Keeping your cat’s litter box clean will encourage your kitten to use the litter box, reducing the likelihood of accidents outside of the litter box.
+Keeping a litter box clean will encourage your kitten to use it, reducing the likelihood of accidents outside of the litter box.

-If you use clumping litter, scoop your kitten’s litter once daily.
+If you use clumping litter, scoop your kitten’s litter daily.
 This allows you to remove urine or feces that your kitten has left in the litter box, controlling odor.
+When you notice the litter is losing its fresh scent, or roughly once a week, dump all of the remaining litter and scrub the litter box.
+Use a mild dish soap to clean the box, to avoid leaving harsh chemical odors in the box.

 How long does it take to litter-train a kitten?

-Kittens are born with a natural, instinctive desire to eliminate in sand or soil.
-Most kittens also watch their mother follow this elimination pattern, further reinforcing their desire to seek out a sandy spot to eliminate.
-In most cases, a litter box will be the most attractive sandy surface in your home; therefore, your kitten will likely begin using the litter box as soon as they are introduced to it.
+Kittens are born with a natural desire to go potty in sand or soil.
+Many kittens also watch their mother bury their urine and feces in the sand, further reinforcing the desire to seek out a sandy spot to eliminate.
+A litter box is probably the most attractive sandy surface in your home; therefore, your kitten will likely begin using the litter box as soon as they are introduced to it.

 Some kittens may have occasional accidents until they become familiar with the location of the litter box.
 Additionally, like little kids, kittens sometimes become so distracted by play that they forget that they need to use the litter box.
 It may take time for your kitten to learn that they need to head to the litter box when they feel the urge to eliminate.
 By the time they are a few months old, though, most kittens are using their litter box reliably.